developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify the type of a single countermeasure that is performed to mitigate a detected threat.

-- When the value ***FormatSdcard*** is chosen, then the countermeasure to format the removable SD card is performed when the associated threat is detected.
+- When the value ***FormatSdcard*** is chosen, the countermeasure to format the removable SD card is performed when the associated threat is detected.

-- When the value ***FactoryReset*** is chosen, then the countermeasure to Factory Reset the device is performed when the associated threat is detected.
+- When the value ***FactoryReset*** is chosen, the countermeasure to Factory Reset the device is performed when the associated threat is detected.

-- When the value ***WipeSecureStorageKeys*** is chosen, then the countermeasure to Wipe all encryption keys, deployed via that Managed Configuration group **Security Configuration** is performed when the associated threat is detected.
+- When the value ***WipeSecureStorageKeys*** is chosen, the countermeasure to Wipe all encryption keys, deployed using that Managed Configuration group **Security Configuration** is performed when the associated threat is detected.

-- When the value ***LockDevice*** is chosen, then the countermeasure to lock the device, requiring it to be unlocked by the Device User, is performed when the associated threat is detected.
+- When the value ***LockDevice*** is chosen, the countermeasure to lock the device, requiring it to be unlocked by the Device User, is performed when the associated threat is detected.

-- When the value ***UninstallApplication*** is chosen, then the countermeasure to Uninstall an application is performed when the associated threat is detected.
+- When the value ***UninstallApplication*** is chosen, the countermeasure to Uninstall an application is performed when the associated threat is detected.
 The additional Managed Configuration **Threat Management - Action Detect Countermeasure Uninstall Package Name** MUST be specified to provide the Android Package Name of the application that is uninstalled.

-- When the value ***UnsolicitedAlert*** is chosen, then the countermeasure to send an unsolicited alert via an Android Intent is performed when the associated threat is detected.
+- When the value ***UnsolicitedAlert*** is chosen, the countermeasure to send an unsolicited alert through an Android Intent is performed when the associated threat is detected.
 The additional Managed Configurations **Threat Management - Action Detect Countermeasure Unsolicited Alert Package Name**, **Threat Management - Action Detect Countermeasure Unsolicited Alert Class**, and **Threat Management - Action Detect Countermeasure Unsolicited Alert Message** MUST be specified to provide the information needed to deliver the alert.

 ##### Threat Management - Action Detect Countermeasure Uninstall Package Name